mojorero/shorturl/Readme.md

 gradle integrationTest
 ```

-To stop the container carscontainer:
+To stop the container urlshortenercontainer:
 ```
 docker stop urlshortenercontainer
 ```